SavchenkoValeriy/jeison/README.md

 ### Hash Tables

-There are times when the JSON stream's path doesn't directly correspond to lists or EIEIO objects, or the objects are indirectly referenced by another object's member name.
-The `jeison-hash-table-of` type constraint addresses these use cases.
+Use the `jeison-hash-table-of` type constraint when the JSON stream's path doesn't directly correspond to lists or EIEIO objects or the objects are indirectly referenced by another object's member name.

 Let's modify the "Skills" example as follows (note: you can mark,
 <kbd>M-w</kbd> copy, yank and execute the code in *Interactive Emacs